Watches & Clocks Industry in Hong Kong

 On 4 June 2015, the EU’s Official Journal published the Commission Delegated Directive 2015/863 amends the framework RoHS Directive (Directive 2011/65/EU on the restriction of six hazardous substances in electrical and electronic equipment (EEE)) by banning four more substances from EEE destined for the EU market.
 Member States have to adopt and publish, by 31 December 2016, their transposition of new Directive 2015/863.
 They must apply the new provisions from 22 July 2019.

 On 21 June 2013, the Swiss Parliament adopted the so-called “Swissness bills”, which amends, in particular the Swiss Federal Law on the Protection of Trademarks and Indication of Source.
 To be marked Swiss made, a watch will have to meet the requirement of minimum 60% of Swiss value.
 Existing requirements, such as the incorporation of a Swiss movement, casing-up and final inspection in Switzerland, remain in place.
 However, the definition of the Swiss movement adopts a minimum rate of Swiss value of 60% (as opposed to 50% at present).
 New criteria will be added to the calculation of Swiss value, such as research and development and certification costs.

-The entire “Swissness” package came into force on 1 January 2017.
-However, companies will have until 31 December 2018 to adjust to the new “Swissness” regulations.
+The entire "Swissness" package came into force on 1 January 2017.
+However, there is a two-year transitional period for exhausting stocks ending 31 December 2018.

-Spurred by the growing popularity of wearable technology, Smart watch is likely to become the new growth pole for timepieces.
-Apart from functions such as linking up with a smartphone, tracking a person’s movements and measuring vital signs, smart watch now also provide identification and security features.
+Spurred by the growing popularity of wearable technology, smart watch is likely to become the new growth pole for timepieces.
+Apart from functions such as linking up with a smartphone, tracking a person’s movements and measuring vital signs, smart watch now also provides identification and security features.